ralex0/example/README.md

 # example

-This package is meant to be an example package to serve as a template for assignment 10 of the Physics 201: Data Analysis for Physicists course at Harvard in Spring 2020.
+This package is meant to be an example package to serve as a template for the final project of the Physics 201: Data Analysis for Physical Sciences course at Harvard in Spring 2023.